BlockCertsAI/BCAI-Canon/08_l8/L08_Interlinking.md

 - no node drift
 - no domain ambiguity
-- no cross-domain semantic conflict
+- no semantic divergence
-- no private forks or divergence
+- no private forks
-- full consistency across the substrate
+- global consistency by design
 - reliable multi-domain workflows
-- hardened substrate interoperability
+- hardened, provable interoperability

-- trust emerges from verifiable routing, not network assumptions
+Routing transforms the substrate from **a collection of nodes**

-Routing transforms the substrate from a **collection of nodes** into a **single coherent trust engine**.
+into **a single coherent trust engine**.

 ---

-Return to Navigation:
+## Return to Navigation
 - [Root Specification](../CANON_ROOT.md)
 - [Machine-Readable Master Index](../CANON_MASTER_INDEX.md)
 - [Human Navigation Map](../CANON_NAV.md)